flozz/rivalcfg/doc/faq.rst

 * Your device do not support this feature by hardware, so the SteelSeries Engine sends color command to the mouse several times per second.
-As Rivalcfg is only a library and a CLI tool, not a deamon, it cannot support this feature.
+As Rivalcfg is only a library and a CLI tool, not a daemon, it cannot support this feature.
 But you can implement it yourself with a Bash script or using the Python API.